 4. Washer Toss

-Also known as washer pitching, tailgate toss, or simply washers, the washer toss game is similar to cornhole and horseshoes in the sense that you need to “toss” an object trying to get it as close to a certain target as possible.
+Also known as washer pitching, tailgate toss, or simply washers, the washer toss game is similar to cornhole and horseshoes in the sense that you need to “toss” an object trying to get it as close to a specific target as possible.

+In the case of washer toss, the objective is to throw a small round object (a washer) into a square-shaped box to earn a point.
 Bonus points can be earned if the washer ends up in a small cup in the center of the box, which is the ultimate goal of this game.

 5. Horseshoes